 a supportive family to offer time and tolerance to allow their new dog to settle.
 NB Our Rescue asks owners to maintain dogs on lead in public spaces and manage encounters, as dog law changes place dog's lives at greater risk.Known background:

 Shelley was tied to a flat door handle petrified to be approached.
 She had to be catch poled.
 Dog warden identified her owner, who had lots of dealing with the police and is illegally breeding; domestic abuse; drugs and criminal dealings.
 Shelley will have definitely been abused and has been heavily bred from in past.
 We stepped forwards to offer a Rescue place and save Shelley's life.
 We will have to rehabilitate her and gently build trust.
 We debated whether we had the means in terms of circumstance and financial ability to support her longterm but we all agreed she was owed this, with us as replenishing her faith in human nature and we were her only chance.
-Shelley is in foster
+Shelley was in foster in Newbury

 Visit Shelley's thread for daily updates, lots of pictures and videos.

 We will match you with a dog that suits your lifestyle, please remain open we successfully home 350 dogs per annum.
 We work fast to secure our dogs their loving homes.